yuzhenmi/grid-layout/README.md

 grid-layout
 ===========

-A library for generating network layouts using a grid-based algorithm.
+A JavaScript library for generating network layouts using a grid-based algorithm.
 -----------

 Instructions: